tatchap/database_replication_system/README.md

 ## Monitoring
 You can integrate with:
 - Oracle GoldenGate Monitor
-- Custom logs/alerts using shell scripts or Prometheus exporters
+- Custom logs/alerts using shell scripts or Zabbix.